MA000127

 A casual shall be paid for minimum period of four hours on day shift and six hours when engaged to work afternoon/night shift.
 Time worked in excess of the above hours shall be calculated on the basis of actual time worked.

-Offers and requests for conversion from casual employment to full-time or part-time employment are provided for in the NES.
+A pathway for employees to change from casual employment to full-time or part-time employment is provided for in the NES.
+See sections 66A to 66MA of the Act.

 11. Termination of employment